yonis-savary/sharp-php/Docs/logic/requests-and-responses.md

 // $logger: A Logger can be given to log debug information
 // $timeout: If given, will given the CURL handler a max timeout
 // $userAgent: The default userAgent can be overwritten too
-// $supportRedirection: If `true`, fetch() will follow 3XX response and return the last response
+// $supportRedirection: If `true`, fetch() will follow 3XX response and return the final response

 $request->fetch(
     Logger $logger=null,
     int $timeout=null,